photkosee/COMP6080-pictocode/README.md

 ## Change Log

-14/09: Clarified how to handle the arrows and magnifying glass icons; clarified that for task 2 you don't actually need to build any dynamic drop downs etc, but just the static page with `<input />` tags; dimensions for images also fixed up.
+* 14/09: Clarified how to handle the arrows and magnifying glass icons; clarified that for task 2 you don't actually need to build any dynamic drop downs etc, but just the static page with `<input />` tags; dimensions for images also fixed up.
+* 17/09: Updated wording to use `em` or `rem` instead of `pt` to match the style guide (the style guide evolved since the inception of this assignment)

 ## 1. Before you start